 Psalm 37 was right on target for the way I was feeling, which is actually a commentary both on the universal nature of these wonderful liturgical song/poems, but it also was specific to how I was feeling at that time.
 I was amazed that I had never seen that Explorer with that license plate before (yes, I do notice those things; I might miss a meteor falling in front of me but I generally read license plates and even tire brands, never said I was not nuts).

 So, today, 31 May, I had an appointment with Dr. Joy at the VA, my primary care physician and a really good guy.
-He not only has an MD degree, but also a JD degree: He became a doctor after he was a lawyer because he wanted to make an honest living, or so he says.
+He not only has an MD degree, but also a JD degree: He became a doctor after he was a lawyer because, as he said, he wanted to make an honest living, or so he says.
 So we more socialize than have a medical visit.
 About a year and a half ago I saw him carrying one of the distinctive, green covered, Harvard Classics, and I asked him how he came to be reading that.
 He told me he was teaching himself ancient Greek.
 I told him that I had tried doing that about a decade or more earlier, after I read Izzy Stone's "Death of Socrates," which blurb states I.F.
 Stone taught himself Attic (ancient) Greek when he was around 94 to do this book, so I figured I should do that too, but it did not work out for me anywhere near as well as it did for Izzy

 Not sure he believed me at the time.
 Pretty sure he believed me after I left him a stack of about ten books, including an Ancient (Attic) Greek/English dictionary, the Harvard Greek Grammar and about four of the Harvard Classics.
 So now we talk about that sort of thing.
 I dropped off a book I had by Norton, who did the new Cambridge Paragraph Bible, about the history of the King James Version.
 Well we were talking today and he told me that the whole matrimonial law scene is dominated by a process designed to make money for the lawyers.
 Okay, that is what I have always said, so now I am sure.
 I took the bus home and as I was walking down Rugby from the bus stop on Foster I passed this car with this license plate: Psalm143.
 So help me, this is not Photo-Shopped or anything other than what I saw.
-I looked at the plate, said to myself, Look at that, and kept walking.
+I looked at the plate, said to myself, Look at that, they're really parked close together, and kept walking.
 About three paces away I stopped and looked again not really believing this, and took the photo on the BlackBerry.
 Now I will tell you that I do not recall in my entire life ever having seen a license plate with a psalm title on it, and I have in the past year seen this twice, and both times the psalm was very much involved with my clear and present misery.
 Now be honest and think of how many times you have seen license plates with pertinent scripture citations on them.
 No, my neighborhood is not very religious, and the part that is religious is mostly muzzy or maybe Orthodox Jewish and Jews generally do not pay the extra fee for special plates.

 My conclusion is that I find this another proof of the Lord letting me know he is there.
 And, yes, this guy will have a hard time getting out of his parking spot judging by the distance to the bumper in front of him.
 I do not remember what was behind him, maybe a Proverbs license plate?
 Job?